anjali1989/dashboards/README.md

 ## Overview ##

 I have created a few Tableau Dashboards using public datasets.
-All the tableau dashboards are stored in "dashboards" directory.
+All the tableau dashboards are stored in "tableau" directory.

 ## Dashboards ##